sarat9/awesome-ai-saas/README.md

 - [Synthesia.io](https://www.synthesia.io/): Create professional videos.
 Turn text into speech in over 120+ languages.
 Choose from over 125+ diverse AI Avatars.
 - [Deepbrain.io](https://www.deepbrain.io/): Create generative AI videos with just a script.
 Text to video.
 Photo-realistic AI avatars

+## Image Editing
+- [Magic Eraser](https://magicstudio.com/magiceraser) : Remove unwanted things in seconds.
+Edit photos faster by removing any background objects using AI.

+(check out this example I did of a photo bomber on my hike)

 ## Podcast

 - [Adobe Podcast](https://podcast.adobe.com/): AI-powered audio recording and editing, all on the web.
 Work on sound quality, words spoken, and more.